Labradoodle vs Goldendoodle…what are the similarities and differences? How do you decide which is the best Doodle dog for you? 🤔

 - Help your Doodle dog maintain a healthy weight.
 According the American Veterinary Medical Association’s article, Study Finds Overweight Dogs Live Shorter Lives, overweight dogs’ lives are cut short by up to 2 1/2 years in comparison to dogs that are a healthy weight.

 - Establish a great relationship with your veterinarian.
-As part of your new puppy checklist, plan to take your pupper to the veterinarian within a few days of bringing him or her home, so you can start your puppy off on the right paw with the vaccinations and care they need.
+As part of your new puppy checklist, plan to take your pupper to the veterinarian within a few days of bringing him or her home.
+This way, you can start your puppy off on the right paw with the vaccinations and care they need.
 Then, plan to take your dog for yearly physical exams and well checks.

 Neither Goldendoodles nor Labradoodles make good guard dogs.